Global Gag Rule

 Almost immediately after taking office, President Trump reinstated and expanded the global gag rule, which severely restricts access to abortion abroad.

-The global gag rule is now more restrictive and dangerous than any previous version.
-It bans overseas groups from receiving U.S. health funding if they refer, provide, or even mention abortion or abortion-related services.
+The global gag rule became more restrictive and dangerous than any previous version.
+It banned overseas groups from receiving U.S. health funding if they refer, provide, or even mention abortion or abortion-related services.

-The women most affected live in the poorest and hardest-to-reach communities around the world — including in sub-Saharan Africa, South Asia, Latin America and the Caribbean.
+The people most affected live in the poorest and hardest-to-reach communities around the world — including in sub-Saharan Africa, South Asia, Latin America and the Caribbean.

 “We recently ran out of contraceptive stocks.
 As a result, young women are already coming in with unplanned pregnancies and complications from unsafe abortions.”